ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 These mods effect wild magic sorcerers, wild magic barbarians, and/or other situations where the wild magic effects table is rolled such as certain wild magic enemies.
 Sorcerers should only accrue wild magic surge chances during combat and the chance starts low and grows as you cast with Tides of Chaos active, creating a whacky risk-reward gameplay experience.

-*More Wild Magic effects
+* More Wild Magic effects
-*Wild Magic D100 Table
+* Wild Magic D100 Table
-*Increasingly Likely Wild Magic Surge
+* Increasingly Likely Wild Magic Surge (Combat Only)

-*Increasingly Likely Wild Magic Surge - Combat Only
+If Volo dies for any reason, the Weave will begin unraveling and _all magic becomes wild magic_.

 ## Barbarian